Lake Point, Utah: E.T. City

 The first year of farming in E.T.
 City in 1855, the crops showed great promise of reaching maturity until they were destroyed by a massive swarm of grasshoppers.
 In 1856 the watering of their crops brought out saleratus in the soil that destroyed most of that year's harvest.
 Upon hearing the plight of the people in the new settlement, Brigham Young permitted a committee of 6 men led by Maughan to explore Cache Valley for a new location.
 They departed on July 21, 1856 and returned home safely.
 In late August, Brigham Young allowed for any man and his family to leave E.T.
 City to go with Peter Maughan to settle in Cache Valley.
 Some were glad to do so.
 They arrived at their new location in September of that same year and built Maughan's Fort which became Wellsville, Utah.
 In 1860, Ezra T. Benson joined Maughan to direct religious affairs and assist in settling the Cache Valley area.

-The first meetinghouse of the LDS branch was built in 1857, a small log building with a rough board floor, dirt roof, and two windows.

-The branch's population was listed as 97 in 1868 ("and some gentile families"); by then the E.T.
-Irrigation Company had been formed, a canal delivered irrigation water from the Mill Pond, a regular mail run existed between E.T.
-City and Richville.

-An LDS Church meetinghouse built of rock was completed in 1884.
-It was also used as an elementary school until 1894, when a separate schoolhouse was constructed.

-The rock LDS chapel was replaced in November 1985 by a modern brick-faced building a half-mile south of the previous building.